Posted February 18, 2021 in News

 🐾 Thorough and regular deep cleaning and disinfecting is being carried out across the zoo throughout the day.

 🐾 Following Government Guidance in England, face coverings MUST be worn in ALL indoor buildings.
 This includes but is not limited to our Gift Shop, Guest Services, Catering Outlets, Indoor viewing areas and toilets.
 To read the full updated Government guidance for the public on wearing face coverings please click here.
+NB: Upon our initial reopening indoor viewing areas will be closed according to Government restrictions.

 🐾 We kindly ask all visitors to bring their own PPE including face coverings and follow personal hygiene regimes during their visit including washing hands regularly.